 A garden that is attractive to birds doesn't have to look wild or untidy, but it's important not to use chemicals – these can harm beneficial insects that are a vital part of the food chain.
 Birds are actually excellent natural pest controllers in the garden, so rather than reach for a spray, wait for birds to solve your problem for you.

 Here are some of the key habitats that birds need to thrive.

 Trees are crucial for birds – they provide cover and nesting sites plus a wide range of insects, plus fruits, to eat.
-Native species will be home to the widest range of insects – silver birch, hawthorn, hazel and field maple are all ideal.
+Native species will be home to the widest range of insects – silver birch, hawthorn, hazel, alder (Alnus glutinosa) and field maple are all ideal.

 Shrubs, especially dense ones, can provide shelter, nesting sites and insects but their main attraction are the berries that many produce – especially red ones.
 Holly and pyracantha are great all-rounders.
 Discover 10 berried plants for birds.